adarshvulli/zetaHacks2021/README.md

 - Deployment : AWS

 ## ⚙ Future scope of Development:
-- Making the entire Site responsive on devices
+- Making the entire Site responsive on devices rather than a mobile device
 - Adding more options for the primary master or the entire set of people who distributes the pay
 - Making the static employee dashboard dynamic
 - Making the visualization parts dynamic that would change with the new data added periodically